kellyav/bank_transactions/README.md

 - **raffle_win.sql**

 The owner of account 10 has won a raffle and will be awarded $200.

 - **percent_donation.sql**

 Customers with over $5,000,000 decide to donate 0.01% of their current_balance.

+- **add_customer_info.sql**

+Insert the data of two new customers into the customer table, with exception handling.

 ## Database